reveurmichael/machine_learning/Readme.md

 - If applicable, include an ethics anylisis in your video.
 - If applicable, include an market anylisis in your video.
 - If applicable, include an ecology anylisis in your video.
+- And yes, your video should be in English.

 ### Submission of your work